CorrelAid/correltools/README.md

 ## Contribute

-I (@friep) have collected some mini-projects as [issues](https://github.com/CorrelAid/correltools/issues).
+Some mini-projects exist as [issues](https://github.com/CorrelAid/correltools/issues).
 For each issue there is a “get started” RMarkdown in `playground` with code how to get example data that you can work with during development.
-If you want to pick up an issue, just comment under it and I’ll assign you\! :)
+If you want to pick up an issue, just comment under it and you’ll be assigned\!
+:)

-Depending on your skill levels, I imagine the contributing workflows as
+Depending on your skill levels, the contributing workflows could be as
 follows:

 #### no Git experience, no R package development experience